madprops/blog/docs/purple_prison.md

 He stood in my kitchen now, translucent but gaining solidity with each passing second.
 Unlike the negotiator's flickering charm, Mat was geometric precision—angles that hurt to look at directly, movements that followed perfect arcs, a face that was symmetrically flawless and completely wrong.

-"Probability of successful resistance: 0.003%," he said, voice like a calculator speaking.
-"Probability of integration: 99.997%.
-Margin of error: irrelevant."
+<div class="quote">Probability of successful resistance: 0.003%,</div> he said, voice like a calculator speaking. <div class="quote">Probability of integration: 99.997%.
+Margin of error: irrelevant.</div>

-I stood up slowly, the chair scraping against linoleum.
-"And the probability that I knew you'd send Mat first?"
+I stood up slowly, the chair scraping against linoleum. <div class="quote">And the probability that I knew you'd send Mat first?</div>

-His head tilted exactly 15 degrees.
-"Clarification required."
+His head tilted exactly 15 degrees. <div class="quote">Clarification required.</div>

-"Mat.
+<div class="quote">Mat.
 Welcome Mat.
-You really thought I'd miss that joke?"
-I smiled, reaching into my pocket.
-"The thing about mathematical certainties, Mat, is they only work when you have all the variables."
+You really thought I'd miss that joke?</div> I smiled, reaching into my pocket. <div class="quote">The thing about mathematical certainties, Mat, is they only work when you have all the variables.</div>

 I pulled out the old TV remote—the one that had been sitting in the junk drawer for years, batteries long dead, buttons worn smooth.
 Completely analog.
 Completely disconnected from any system they could touch.

-"Variable you didn't account for," I said, pointing it at him.
-"Sometimes the oldest tools work best."
+<div class="quote">Variable you didn't account for,</div> I said, pointing it at him. <div class="quote">Sometimes the oldest tools work best.</div>

 I pressed the power button.

 Mat's perfectly geometric form wavered, his certainty cracking like ice.

-"Probability recalculation in progress," he whispered, static creeping into his voice.
-"Error.
+<div class="quote">Probability recalculation in progress,</div> he whispered, static creeping into his voice. <div class="quote">Error.
 Error.
-Error."
+Error.</div>

 The welcome mat by the door curled at the edges.